-My Boyfriend and I have been going out a little over a month.
+Q: My boyfriend and I have been going out a little over a month.
 He says he really likes me, and I really like him.
-He reminds me of my older brother, has the same temper, and it worries me cause my brother has an assault charge, cause he hit his wife.
+He reminds me of my older brother.
+He has a similar temper, and it worries me because my brother has an assault charge, when he hit his wife.
 How can I be sure that he won’t hit me, if he loses his temper?
 Am I worrying over nothing, cause of the memories that haunt me of my older brother?
 He's 19 and I’m 18.